How to support staff across all departments to design quality online courses

 The sudden shift to online forced university staff to rethink and redesign classes often with little experience or knowledge of remote teaching.
-Helen Carmichael and Bobbi Moore explain how Southampton University supported all faculties to ensure high quality online courses
+Helen Carmichael and Bobbi Moore explain how the University of Southampton supported all faculties to ensure high-quality online courses

 We developed the Common Framework for Online Education to support all academic staff involved in teaching our students.
 It was designed as a means to both enhance and assure the quality of our online delivery, after the unexpected and sudden pivot into online teaching and learning.

-It does this by providing a tool for communicating a coherent model of educational delivery for all our online learning.
+It provides a tool for communicating a coherent model of educational delivery for all our online learning.
 The framework was designed with three key purposes in mind:

-With very varied experience in online delivery across the university’s 24,000 students and 5,000 staff, at least 1,500 of whom are involved in teaching, it was vital that communications about the framework catered for all levels of experience.
+Communications about the framework need to cater to varied experience levels in online delivery across the university’s 24,000 students and 5,000 staff, at least 1,500 of whom are involved in teaching.

 To ensure the framework was meaningful across the whole range of teaching contexts, we created the “Team of 25” to support its implementation.

-Comprising nominated representatives from each of the 25 schools across the university, the Team of 25’s role is to interpret key messages in the framework into manageable and discipline-appropriate actions that can be rolled out at school and programme level.
+Comprising nominated representatives from each of the 25 schools across the university, the team’s role is to interpret key messages in the framework into manageable and discipline-appropriate actions that can be rolled out at school and programme level.

 This model has proved an outstanding success in terms of reach and impact of the framework across the university.

 Engagement with students was integral to the creation of the framework and the implementation model.
-Student focus groups helped define and refine the framework, not least in the creation of the Four Lenses, which offers the student perspective.
+Student focus groups helped define and refine the framework, not least in the creation of the four lenses, which offer the student perspective.
 This key element of the framework encourages staff to reflect on how students will experience their teaching.
 Students have co-led webinars and are full members of the project board.

 The aim is for every student to experience high-quality online provision with a distinct University of Southampton flavour.